 What Should You Do if You Have Fears of Psoriatic Disease?

-According to the National Psoriasis Foundation, 30% of people who have psoriasis will also have psoriatic arthritis.
-I've prayed I wouldn't be a part of the 30%, that somehow my disease would stop at just psoriasis.
+According to the National Psoriasis Foundation, 30% of people who have psoriasis will also go on to develop psoriatic arthritis.
+I'll be honest with you, I've prayed I wouldn't be a part of that 30%.
+I prayed that somehow my disease would stop at just psoriasis.

-- The struggles of choosing a new doctor which will now be a Rheumatologist
+- The struggles of choosing a rheumatologist

 - No one wanting to date me because I'm "sickly"

 - My conditioning worsening and not being able to do the things I love to

 I'm tearing up as I type this.
 I keep thinking that maybe if I ignore the pain it will somehow go away and will be one less thing I have to worry about.

 What should you do if you have these fears?

 Then I think what would I tell a friend who came to me and revealed they had these symptoms?
 I wouldn't tell them to simply ignore it, so why am I not being a good friend to myself?

 I know ignoring the swelling in my joints is not the solution and in the end, will be a huge injustice to my health.
 If you think you may be showing signs of psoriatic disease here are the steps you should take: